LetsBashDE/twitch_antibotalert/README.md

 # Is this dangerous?
 Nope - Everything regarding processing and authentication will be handeld between your computer and twitch.
 But you should not store the script on a public folder.

+# Special thanks
+Thanks to AlphaDuplo for creating https://twitchinsights.net/